Invest with courage

 This is Part 2 of our Investing series.

 Mark Suster has a great Snapstorm where he talks at length about these fund economics.
-We can really recommend to watch it.
+We can really recommend watching it.
 He starts at 4:13:

 Chris Douvos spoke in the Origins podcast a few weeks back about “investing with courage” and it really stuck.
-As an investor you have to invest with courage.
+As an investor, you have to invest with courage.
 You have to believe that certain crazy ideas will fly.
-Even, and maybe especially, if other do not see it like you see it.
+Even, and maybe especially, if others do not see it as you see it.
 Only when you are different than average can you make a good return and be successful as an investor.
 That does not mean that you do crazy stuff, your investment thesis will still define when and how to decide which investments are worth investing, but be brave!